 The Toronto Maple Leafs are the next most successful NHL franchise with 13 Stanley Cup championships.
 The Detroit Red Wings have won 11 Stanley Cup championships and are the most successful American franchise.

-The Washingston Capitals are the defending champions after defeating the Vegas Golden Knights 4-1 in the 2018 Stanley Cup.
+The St. Louis Blues are the defending champions after defeating the Boston Bruins 4-3 in the 2019 Stanley Cup.

 Recent NHL Champions, Score & Runners-Up

 |2019||St. Louis Blues||4-3||Boston Bruins|